Coal & Climate Change 2015 Report: Financing Coal

 Turkey’s coal-based energy policies threaten G20 and UNFCCC discussions

 Climate and Energy Consultant and founder of 350Ankara.org; Önder Algedik has published a new report called “Financing Coal: High Carbon Arithmetic of Turkey” in the year of G20 Presidency of Turkey and UNFCCC Paris talks.
-The report explores Turkish coal sector including finance mechanisms that supports high carbon dynamics of Turkish energy sector.
-According to report, with current energy policies, Turkey will emit more greenhouse gas from electricity sector after completing coal power plants on the pipeline.
+The report explores the Turkish coal sector including finance mechanisms that supports high carbon dynamics of the Turkish energy sector.
+According to the report, with current energy policies, Turkey will emit more greenhouse gas from electricity sector after completing coal power plants on the pipeline.

 Writer of the report; Onder Algedik summarizes that “Although we are globally discussing abandoning coal in the eve of UNFCCC Paris and Turkey included fossil fuel subsidies and climate financing topics in G20 agenda, Turkey continues developing privileges for coal usage and planning to release more GHG emissions by usage of more domestic and global coal reserves”

 Fossil Fuel usage increasing faster than energy demand;

 In terms of fossil fuels, the report shows that fossil fuel usage is accelerating faster than energy demand in Turkey: